tomkob9999/range_split_sort/README.md

 #### **3.3 Space Complexity**

 - Similar to other hierarchical structures, **$O(N \log_2 N)$** space is required to cover the whole tree.
-To reach 10 layer, two or more items need to share the significant digits of 60 digits.
+To reach 10 layers, two or more items need to share the significant digits of 60 digits.
 So, it is very unlikely to go further unless the dataset is pathologically structured.
 - Unlike **LayeredBitmap**, which explicitly stores every data point as a bitmap, RangeSplitSort **only tracks ranges**, leading to significant memory savings.
 - **Floating-point numbers are fully supported**, unlike certain bitmap-based approaches requiring conversion.